kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/datasets/README.md

 ## What `AbstractDataSet` implementations are supported?

 We support a range of data descriptions, including CSV, Excel, Parquet, Feather, HDF5, JSON, Pickle, SQL Tables, SQL Queries, Spark DataFrames and more.
-We even allow support for working with images.

 These data descriptions are supported with the APIs of `pandas`, `spark`, `networkx`, `matplotlib`, `yaml` and more.